 - Learn the system.
 When students who are blind in Massachusetts turn 22, most will qualify for some type of state service.
 Explore your options and the application requirements well in advance of that day.

 - Don’t ignore assessments.
-They may seem like a pain, but assessments provide valuable information about your child that state agencies use to determine eligibility for services, Fitzgerald said.
-“Those scores guide the adult agencies in planning for your kid,” she said.
+They may seem like a pain, but assessments provide valuable information about your young adult that state agencies use to determine eligibility for services, Fitzgerald said.
+“Those scores guide the adult agencies in planning for your adult child,” she said.
 “Anything up to 18 is absolutely crucial.”

-Perkins School for the Blind offers a Pre-Employment Program for students and young adults ages 15-22, as well as other transition programs for high school age students.
+Perkins School for the Blind offers a Pre-Employment Program for students and young adults ages 14 to 22, as well as other transition ‘short course’ programs for high school students during summer and winter breaks.